vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

     let sphere = scene.Entities.FirstOrDefault(fun x -> x.Name = "Sphere")
     { empty with Velocity = Vector3.Zero; Sphere = sphere }, []
 ```

+I like to reuse the `empty` Record to create the `init` Record because it saves me from repeating my code to initialize the value for my labels.
+This is especially handy for long Record.

 For the View, I want to make the ball move depending on the velocity.
 The delta time is also passed so that movement is framerate independent.
 Since I am modifying the objects directly instead of creating a new view, it might be inappropriate to call this MVU.